Threat Model

 • Real identity behind routing IDs

-• Client IP addresses (federation is relay-to-relay)
+• Client IP addresses (federation is relay-to-relay; clients are behind reverse proxy + OHTTP)

 Guarantees: